Public Endpoint Entities Registry

 - Several fixes in the documentation:

-- Make the paths more generic and add notes with real paths depending on the
+- Make the paths more generic and add notes with real paths depending on the current version.

 - Add a note about the initial administrator’s name.